adaniel105/mnist-conv/README.md

-handwritten convolutional network on the MNIST dataset
+classification of the MNIST dataset using a simple handwritten convolutional neural network.